metaborg/devenv/README.md

 To create a personal development environment, fork this repository and set up the `repo.properties` file in your fork.

 In both cases, pull in changes from `master` of `origin` to receive updates to the build script and list of repositories.

-## Depending on Spoofax 2 snapshot
-Spoofax 3 has some dependencies on specific release versions of Spoofax 2 libraries.
-If for some reason you need to depend on the latest snapshot version of Spoofax 2 such as `2.6.0-SNAPSHOT`, do the following:

-- add the `spoofax.gradle` project [to your development environment](#Shared and personal development environments)
-- change the `spoofaxVersion` variable in `spoofax.gradle/plugin/build.gradle.kts` to the desired snapshot version
-- change the `spoofax2Version` variable in `spoofax.pie/core/spoofax.depconstraints/build.gradle.kts` to the desired snapshot version

-> _Note_: Gradle does not automatically check or download the latest snapshots.
-To force this on the command line, use the Gradle `--refresh-dependencies` command line option.
-For example:
->
->     ./gradlew buildAll --refresh-dependencies
->
-> To force this in IntelliJ, right-click the project in the Gradle panel and choose _Refresh Gradle Dependencies_.
-If you've already refreshed the dependencies on the command line, simply reimport the Gradle projects if IntelliJ doesn't see the new dependencies.

 ## Behind the scenes